What is Knowledge Translation and Implementation Science?

 Lead and Advisor

-- See the KT/IS Project Themes page here.
+See the KT/IS Project Themes page for more detailed project summaries.

 KT Specialist: Alison Hoens